-Parents believe afterschool programs help their kids succeed, and they are seeing the results.
+Parents believe afterschool programs help their children reach their full potential and they are seeing the results.

-An overwhelming percentage of parents with kids in afterschool programs say the programs help kids:
+An overwhelming percentage of parents with children in afterschool programs say the programs help their children:

 - Develop social skills.
 (88 percent) - Complete homework.
 (82 percent) - Gain interest and skills in science, technology, engineering, or math.
 (78 percent) - Improve their behavior at school.
 (78 percent) - Gain workforce skills including teamwork, leadership, and critical thinking.
 (77 percent)